 Thinking about catchments as topological edges bounded by outfall nodes, a dendritic network of catchments may be traced upstream from the sea or a sink to the inflow/outflow nodes of (multiple) upper catchments.
 From there, one can navigate further ‘upstream’ eventually arriving at the outflow node of the headwater catchments.
 Starting at a spring, the catchment network can be traced in the ‘downstream’ direction, first to the single outflow node to which the catchment contributes then further downstream eventually arriving at the inflow node of a branching (non-dendritic), estuary or delta.
 In a given realization, a sequence of linear flowpaths, each realizing a catchment connected in the catchment network, may be drawn as streams or watercourses, which may or may not be geometrically connected in the representation.
 For example, water bodies and channel parts of a particular network may be displayed using different geometric shapes, and may look connected on a map even if they are not.

-In ISO 19133: Tracking and Navigation standard, a network model is defined as a complex of nodes and links specializing the directed node and directed edge types defined in ISO .
-Based on a catchment topological realization comparable with the ISO topology model, understanding the catchment as a topological edge and the outfall as a (inflow/outflow) node, the catchment network (as well as its hydrographic, geomorphologic or hydrometric realizations) can be navigated from outfall node to outfall node along the catchment link, from fixed landmark to fixed landmark along a water body, from section to section along a channel, and from station to station along a virtual line.
+In ISO 19133: Tracking and Navigation standard, a network model is defined as a complex of junctions and links specializing the directed node and directed edge types defined in ISO topology model.
+Provided that a catchment is topologically realized comparable with the ISO topology model as topological edge and the outfall as a (inflow/outflow) node, the catchment network (as well as its hydrographic, geomorphologic or hydrometric realizations) can be navigated from outfall to outfall along the catchment link, from fixed landmark to fixed landmark along a water body, from section to section along a channel, and from station to station along a virtual line.

+The ISO network (navigation) model is not ‘imported’ because this standard intends to reference the hydrologically determined catchment topology, and to express the network of junctions and links defined in ISO 19133 as a network of hydrologic features using terms common in the hydrology domain.

 Clause containing normative material